Canon R vs Sony A7S II

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS R and Sony Alpha 7S II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Canon R and the A7S II are recent models that are part of the current product line-up.
-The A7S II replaced the earlier Sony A7S, while the Canon R does not have a direct predecessor.
+The Canon R is a recent model that features in the current product line-up of Canon.
+In contrast, the A7S II has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the A7S II was succeeded by the Sony A7S III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Is the Canon R better than the Sony A7S II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.